VMFA(AW)-332: Global War on Terror

-On July 26, 2005, VMFA(AW)-332 departed MCAS Beaufort for its combat deployment in support of Operation Iraqi Freedom (OIF).
+On 26 July 2005, VMFA(AW)-332 departed MCAS Beaufort for its combat deployment in support of Operation Iraqi Freedom (OIF).
 332 regularly flew a twelve-sortie Air Tasking Order cycle with intermittent surge days and ground alerts.
 Typical missions included close air support (CAS), Armed Reconnaissance (AR), Infrastructure Intelligence, Surveillance and Reconnaissance (ISR), Advanced Tactical Airborne Reconnaissance System (ATARS) and Convoy Escort.
 These missions were conducted on a daily basis, during both day and night, in support of Marine, Army, and various Joint Special Operations units.
 The most common tasking from these ground units required use of the LITENING Pod to identify, monitor, and report any activity in the vicinity of historical insurgent mortar and rocket Points of Origin (POO) sites.
 Most of these POO sites were in the vicinity of Forward Operating Bases (FOBs) and coalition airfields throughout Al Anbar province.

-During just 7 months of combat operations, which included both the Iraqi Constitutional Referendum and National elections, the Moonlighters participated in such named Operations as Rivergate, Iron Fist, Steel Curtain, Blue Devil, Trifecta, Tigers, Skinner, Spider Web and Liberty Express.
-During this deployment, the “Moonlighters” flew 2406 sorties for a total of 6031.9 hours.
-The squadron departed the Al Anbar province successfully on February 11, 2006 with another combat deployment of zero missed sorties.
-The total ordnance expended for the deployment was: 50 GBU-38s, 270 GBU-12s, 23 AGM-65s, 10 5” rockets, 2 GBU-16s, 6 GBU-32s, 16 LUU-19s and 7640 rounds of 20mm for a total of 160,966 lbs of ordnance.
-During the deployment they used the combat callsign of “Dealers."
+During just 7 months of combat operations, which included both the Iraqi Constitutional Referendum and National elections, the Moonlighters participated in such named Operations as Rivergate, Iron Fist, Steel Curtain, Blue Devil, Trifecta, Tigers, Skinner, Spiderweb and Liberty Express.
+During this deployment, the "Moonlighters" flew 2406 sorties for a total of 6031.9 hours.
+The squadron departed the Al Anbar province successfully on 11 February 2006 with another combat deployment of zero missed sorties.
+The total ordnance expended for the deployment was: 50 GBU-38s, 270 GBU-12s, 23 AGM-65s, 10 5" rockets, 2 GBU-16s, 6 GBU-32s, 16 LUU-19s and 7640 rounds of 20mm for a total of 160,966 lbs of ordnance.
+During the deployment they used the combat callsign of "Dealers."